 We require you per Oregon Health Authority Guidelines to wear a face-covering/mask when inside our clinics.
 Additionally, we do not allow masks with vents* or face shields alone.
 While face shields can be very good at blocking droplets, they are not as good at stopping aerosols that can go around the shield.
 However, those who want extra protection may want to wear a face shield in addition to a mask.

 *The following are not face coverings because they allow droplets to be released:

 a covering that incorporates a valve that is designed to facilitate easy exhalation, mesh masks, lace masks or other coverings with openings, holes, visible gaps in the design or material, or vents.

 Our offices maintain the highest standard of infection control and sterilization of surfaces and equipment between patients and throughout the day.
 We use cleaning agents that specifically address viral pathogens, including the COVID-19 virus.

 By taking these precautions, we can reduce the risk of spreading the coronavirus and enable you to attend your physical therapy appointments.

 Creating a Safe Environment for Your Physical Therapy

-- Frequent disinfection of all common areas, treatment rooms, gym spaces, bathrooms, door handles, equipment, countertops and electronic devices.
+- We’ll frequently disinfect all common areas, treatment rooms, gym spaces, bathrooms, door handles, equipment, countertops and electronic devices.

-We’ll continue to monitor the spread of this outbreak and adjust our policies if needed.
+We’ll update our policies as new information is available.
 You can learn more about COVID-19 on the www.cdc.gov website, including how the virus spreads, the symptoms of infection, and what to do if you feel ill.

-Please feel free to contact us at the office with any questions or concerns by calling 541-385-3344 (option 1 for Eastside, option 2 for Old Mill).
+Please feel free to contact us at the office with any questions by calling 541-385-3344 (option 1 for Eastside, option 2 for Old Mill).